-The EM720 provides 8 universal nine-digit counters that can count different events.
+The EM920 provides 8 universal nine-digit counters that you can use for counting different events.

 Each counter can be independently linked to any digital input and count input pulses with a programmable scale factor.
 You can link a number of digital inputs to the same counter.
 Each counter can also be incremented through the Control Setpoints in response to any internal or external event.